chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 ## Speed Dating Warm-Up

-To activate the room and build connections, we will start with a quick speed networking round. so let’s make some connections across cultures and backgrounds.
+To get the energy flowing and build connections, we’ll start with a quick speed networking round — a chance to connect across cultures and backgrounds.

-Introductions:
+**How it works**

-1. Please find a person near you — ideally someone you haven't spoken to yet.
+* Find someone nearby — ideally someone you haven’t talked to yet.
-2. You will interview each other using three quick questions.
+* Interview each other using the three questions below.
-3. Each round lasts only 30 seconds per person.
+* Each person has 30 seconds to answer.
-4. After each round: switch partners.
+* After each round, switch partners.
-5. Then please go to another person.
+* Then repeat with someone new.

-**Questions to Ask Each Other**
+**Questions to ask each other**

 * What’s your name and where are you from?
 * Which languages do you speak?
-* Tell me one fun fact about yourself – academic or random!
+* Share one fun fact about yourself — academic or random!

-**Fun fact examples – everything counts!**
+**Fun fact examples – anything goes!**

-* You once tried to model your kitchen in The Web Ontology Language (OWL).
+* You once tried to model your kitchen in the Web Ontology Language (OWL).
-* Your pet is named *SPARQL* (Standard query language and protocol for Linked Open Data on the web or for RDF triplestores).
+* Your pet is named *SPARQL* (query language for Linked Open Data).
-* You collect Japanese Whisky (Yamazaki, Hashuku, Hibiki,...), Capsule Toys, Pokémon Trading Cards...
+* You collect Japanese whisky (Yamazaki, Hakushu, Hibiki), capsule toys, Pokémon cards…

 **Ready?
-Let’s go — starting!**
+Let’s go!**